4GeeksAcademy/javascript-arrays-exercises-tutorial/exercises/20.5-Map-arrays-of-objects/README.md

   'Hello, my name is Steve and I am 19 years old' ]
 ```

-## 💡 Hint:
+## 💡 Hints:

-+ You have to get the age of each people based on their birthDate.
++ You have to get the age of each person based on their `birthDate`.

-+ Search in Google "How to get the age of given birth date in javascript".
++ Search in Google "How to get the age of a given birth date in JavaScript".

-+ Remember that the age also depends on the month, if the month of the current date is greater than or equal to the current month it adds up to one year".
++ Remember that the age also depends on the month, if the month of the current date is greater than or equal to the current month, it adds up one more year.

 + Inside your simplifier function you have to return a concatenation.